miguelamezola/miguelamezola.github.io/_posts/2021-06-04-adaboost-model-near-0.95-training-accuracy.md

 published: true
 ---

 Tuning the number of estimators, learning rate, and max depth for the base estimator tree has improved the model.
-Now, I need to investigate whether or not that the model is over-fitting the test data.
+Now, I need to investigate whether or not that the model is over-fitting the training data.
 New submission to the Kaggle competition is in the works.

 ![Accuracy results for n_estimators = 5](/assets/estimators_5.png)